Felix-Annaman/ReadMe-Project/README.md

 To run tests on the project, run `npm test` in the root directory of the project.
 This will run all of the tests in the `test` directory and output the results to the console.

-## Questions

-If you have any questions or concerns about the application, please feel free to contact the author at [author's email address].
-You can also find more information about the author and their other projects on their GitHub profile: [author's GitHub profile link].

 Thank you for using the README Generator!
 We hope it helps you create high-quality, professional README files for all of your projects.